4commerce-technologies-AG/midi-smtp-server/README.md

 4. Use logger to log several messages from severity :debug up to :fatal

-## From MidiSmtpServer version 1.x to 2.x
+## Upgrade to 2.x

-If you are already using MidiSmtpServer at a release 1.x it might be only some straight forward work to get your code work with version 2.x.
+If you are already using MidiSmtpServer it might be only some straight forward work to get your code ready for MidiSmtpServer version 2.x.

+If you are using _Mini_SmtpServer it should be also only some few work on your codes.

+### Upgrade from 1.x

 <details>
 <summary>Open / Close details</summary>